popovaevgeniya/react_social_network/README.md

 My application is available via the link https://popovaevgeniya.github.io/react_social_network/

-You need to register using the link https://social-network.samuraijs.com/signUp to create your account or sign in:
+You need to register using the link https://social-network.samuraijs.com/signUp to create your account or sign in: <br />

-Login: free@samuraijs.com
+Login: free@samuraijs.com <br />
 Password: free

 Also you need to disable browser web security to connect to API and avoid error with CORS policy.